Scheduling periodic messages on a shared link: Messages of Size One

 Since \greedyuniform can be seen as a simple random process on traces by Th.~\ref{theorem:uniform}, it is easy to analyze its probability of success.

-\begin{theorem} The probability over all instances with $n$ messages and period $m$ that \greedyuniform solves $\pma$ positively is \end{theorem} \begin{proof} We evaluate $\Pr(m,n)$ the probability that \greedyuniform fails at the $n^{th}$ step assuming it has not failed before.
-It is independent of the delay of the $n^{th}$ message.
-Indeed, the operation which adds one to all times used in the second period is a bijection on the set of traces of size $n-1$.
-It is equivalent to remove one to the delay of the $n^{th}$ message.
+\begin{theorem} The probability over all instances with $n$ messages and period $P$ that \greedyuniform solves $\pma$ positively is $\displaystyle{\prod_{i \geq P/2}^{n-1}\left(1 - \frac{\binom{i}{2i-P}}{\binom{P}{i}}\right)}$. \end{theorem} \begin{proof} We evaluate $\Pr(P,i)$ the probability that \greedyuniform fails after succeeding to assign the first $i$ messages, that is when it is not possible to assign the $(i+1)^{th}$ message.
+This probability is independent of the delay of the $(i+1)^{th}$ message.
+Indeed, the operation which adds one to all times used in the second period is a bijection on the set of traces of size $i$.
+It is equivalent to removing one to the delay of the $(i+1)^{th}$ message.
 We can thus assume that the delay is zero.